Gang Beasts

-Gang Beasts is a beat 'em up party game developed and published by English indie studio Boneloaf.
-The title would originally be published by Double Fine Presents until May 2020 and self-published afterwards, while it would later be published in physical form by Skybound Games.
+Gang Beasts is a beat 'em up party video game developed and published by English game developer Boneloaf Studios.
+The title was originally published by Double Fine Presents until May 2020 and was self-published afterwards, while it would later be published physically by Skybound Games.
 The game released for Windows, macOS, Linux, and PlayStation 4 on 12 December 2017, following an early access period for the PC platforms that began in August 2014.
 It was also released on the Xbox One on 27 March 2019.
-A version for Nintendo Switch was released on 12 October 2021.
+A version for Nintendo Switch was released on 13 October 2021.

 Gameplay

 In the game, players fight each other as floppy, wiggly ragdolls in multiple melee fight sequences, and hazardous environments, set in the fictional metropolis of Beef City.
 Other game modes such as Waves, Gang, and Soccer are also available.
 At initial release, it contained eight multiplayer stages, and costume customization.
 The core gameplay involves using various physical attacks such as punching or kicking an opponent until they are knocked out, and then attempting to toss them over one of the stage hazards.
-Opponents that have been knocked down are not completely defenseless however, as they can fight back to be released.
+Opponents that have been knocked down are not completely defenseless however, as they can fight back after they return to consciousness.
 There are 22 different playable stages that players can choose from.